-Slingshot offer's 'ugly' modems
+Slingshot offers 'ugly' 'pre-loved' modems to reduce e-waste

 "Instead of consigning perfectly functional equipment to e-waste or landfill, we're asking customers to take one on, and we'll give money to a good cause."

-Slingshot will donate $15 to Keep New Zealand Beautiful every time someone selects an Ugly Modem.
+Slingshot will donate $15 to Keep New Zealand Beautiful every time someone selects an Ugly modem.

 Hamilton says Slingshot retains ownership of modems it sends to customers, and at the end of a contract, its get the modems back and refurbishes them to look brand new.